“I dress the most powerful women. Fashion is not going to change the world. But it can empower women.”

 – Donatella Versace

 Fashion, indeed, may not change the world.
 But fashion certainly changes people – for the better.
-Fashion even influences the powerful figures running their very own fashion empires.
+Even powerful figures running their very own fashion empires.
 One of the biggest houses in the world run by a legendary woman?
 Versace, by Donatella Versace of course, Vogue Italia’s latest cover star.
 And thanks to Vogue for stepping in, Donatella Versace will tell you exactly how to pronounce the name.
 Because apparently, we’ve all been saying it wrong (cringe).

 Ambitious women all around the world are successfully paving the way for future generations.
 With a clear vision, can-do attitude, and beautiful products, as a result, lead designers like Donatella Versace, and even Miuccia Prada, carry a unique story that is clearly channeled through their work.